sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

     // implement the listen callback handler code here });
 ```
-> Inside the 'listen' callback handler, you also add handlers to support the `close` and `error` events of the `Server` Object.
+> Inside the `listen` callback handler, you also add handlers to support the `close` and `error` events of the `Server` Object.
 These may just be log statements, or you might want to add additional code that is executed when these events occur.
 ```4
 server.on('close', function() {
     console.log('Server Terminated');